lokalise/lokalise-pull-action/README.md

 - `force_push` (*default: `false`*) — Force push to the remote branch.
 Use with caution, as it overwrites history.
 - `temp_branch_prefix` (*default: `"lok"`*) — Prefix for temporary branch names (e.g., `sample` — branch name starts with `sample`).
 - `override_base_branch` (*default: empty string*) — Override base branch to use for the Lokalise PR (by default, the action always uses the triggering branch as a base).
 Make sure you understand what you're doing before adjusting this param; typically, it's needed only for complex/non-standard workflows like [the one covered in this issue](https://github.com/lokalise/lokalise-pull-action/issues/33#issuecomment-3533135731).
+- `git_sign_commits` (*default: `false`*) — Use `git commit -S` when performing commit which effectively enables signing.
+Please note that you must configure signing (for example, GPG) manually in your workflow **before** calling the pull action.
+[This comment](https://github.com/lokalise/lokalise-pull-action/issues/39#issuecomment-3626512044) explains how to easily get started with GPG signing.

 ### Pull request details